-- 3.19 Level 1 Panels will comprise two eligible members of staff, one of whom will chair the Panel.
-For Level 2 Panels the chair of the panel shall be an academic Head of Department, or the Director or Head of an administrative or professional services area.
-One member of the panel shall be a senior member of staff of the University and the other member of the panel shall be a member of the Students' Union Executive. - 3.20 At disciplinary panel hearings, the Investigating Officer, or a member of staff of the University who has not otherwise been involved in the process, shall present the case to the disciplinary panel.
-Investigating Officers may not be members of disciplinary panels. - 3.21 In all cases that are referred to a Level 1 or a Level 2 disciplinary panel, the student shall receive a letter that sets out: - i) a clear specification of the allegation; - ii) the time, date and place of the disciplinary panel hearing; - iii) their right to be accompanied or represented at the disciplinary panel hearing by a member of the University usually an advisor from the Students' Union Advice Centre; - iv) their right to call witnesses, to question these and other witnesses and to submit documentary evidence and/or a written statement;
+3.19 Level 1 Panels will comprise two eligible members of staff, one of whom will chair the Panel.
+For Level 2 Panels the chair of the panel shall normally be an academic Head of Department, or the Director or Head of an administrative or professional services area.
+One member of the panel shall be a senior member of staff of the University and the other member of the panel shall be a member of the Students' Union or other student representative of the Students' Union.

+3.20 At disciplinary panel hearings, the Investigating Officer, or a member of staff of the University who has not otherwise been involved in the process, shall present the case to the disciplinary panel.
+Investigating Officers may not be members of disciplinary panels.

+3.21 In all cases that are referred to a Level 1 or a Level 2 disciplinary panel, the responding student shall receive a letter that sets out:

+i) a clear specification of the allegation;

+ii) the time, date and place of the disciplinary panel hearing; iii) their right to be accompanied or represented at the disciplinary panel hearing by a member of the University - usually an advisor from the Students' Union Advice Centre; iv) their right to call witnesses, to question these and other witnesses and to submit documentary evidence and/or a written statement;

-- v) a copy of any documentation that will be referred to or made use of during the disciplinary panel hearing; - vi) in the case of a Level 2 disciplinary panel hearing, a notice that potential outcomes of the hearing could include suspension or expulsion from the University.
+v) a copy of any documentation that will be referred to or made use of during the disciplinary panel hearing;

+vi) in the case of a Level 2 disciplinary panel hearing, a notice that potential outcomes of the hearing could include suspension or expulsion from the University.

 For Level 1 disciplinary panel hearings, the letter shall be provided no later than two working days before the hearing (or 48 hours before, in the case of allegations of misconduct in halls of residence that are managed by the University).
-For Level 2 disciplinary panel hearings, the letter shall be provided no later than 10 working days before the hearing.
+For Level 2 disciplinary panel hearings, the letter shall be provided no later than 10 working days before the hearing (or 5 working days before, in the case of allegations of misconduct in halls of residence that are managed by the University).